 What does my employer give me if I’m off sick?

 Most employers have paid sick leave as an employee benefit – it’s the most basic benefit all employees should check for we think.
 Most 9-5 jobs have two weeks of paid sick leave per year (in addition to leisure holidays!), which means your income isn’t affected as long as you don’t take over two weeks off for health reasons (remember, this is sometimes discretionary, so it’s totally up to your employer how long they pay your salary for – so always check the details with your HR team!)

 If your employer doesn’t offer this, or if you go beyond the two weeks offered, you’ll start to receive Statutory Sick Pay or SSP.
-That means your employer is legally required to pay you £96.35 per week if you’re too ill to work for up to 28 weeks.
+That means your employer is legally required to pay you just over £100 per week if you’re too ill to work for up to 28 weeks.

 And if you’re a freelancer, you’re not even eligible for SSP.
 You can, however, apply for Employment and Support Allowance or ESA, which is a type of benefit offered by the government, but only if you’ve made enough National Insurance contributions in the last few years (conditions, conditions).